My summer depression is real

 It happens to me every year.

-Ridiculously serious at times, seriously ridiculous at others.
+Ellen Maloney, the author of "My summer depression is real," is ridiculously serious at times, and seriously ridiculous at others.
 Ellen is a writer of both poetry and non-fiction.
-"My summer depression is real," is their first article for URevolution.
+"My summer depression is real" is their first article for URevolution.